 Glazing

-Glazing is all about playing with different levels of transparency.
-For example, adding a wash on top of select areas to enhance a color, or if a color feels too strong, you can use a diluted wash with some of that color and white to make it a few shades lighter.
-When using this technique, make sure you work quickly and only on top of dried areas so you don’t reconstitute everything and make a muddy mess.
+Glazing is all about layering transparent washes to fit your needs.
+For example, adding a wash on top of an area can be used to enhance a color, but if a color feels too strong, you can also use a diluted wash made up of that color plus white to make it a few shades lighter.
+The most important thing about using this technique is timing: always glaze on top of completely dry areas, work quickly, and keep your touch light.
+The point is to avoid reactivating the layer beneath, and if you need to adjust the layer again, make sure each glaze dries completely before adding a new one.

 Mixed Media